ngageoint/hootenanny/README.md

 1. Fancy word for merge

-Hootenanny is an open source conflation tool developed to facilitate automated and semi-automated conflation of critical Foundation
-GEOINT features in the topographic domain.
-In short, it merges multiple maps of geodata into a single seamless map.
+Hootenanny is an open source conflation tool developed with machine learning techniques to facilitate automated and semi-automated conflation of critical Foundation GEOINT features in the topographic domain.
+In short, it merges multiple maps into a single seamless map.

 # Project Goals
 * Automatically combine geospatial features for decision making